 33 Weeks Pregnant – Your Baby

 The amniotic fluid surrounding your baby peaks at 33 weeks pregnant.
-Baby’s brain is continuing to develop and he opens and closes his eyes when he is awake and asleep.
-Your baby’s bones are beginning to harden and he has his own immune system.
+Baby’s brain is continuing to develop and she opens and closes her eyes when she is awake and asleep.
+Your baby’s bones are beginning to harden and she has her own immune system.